 - Mandatory for all 4-Hers.
-Exhibitor must prepare and show their own animal.
+Exhibitor must prepare and show an animal they are exhibiting.
+Cloverbuds are exempt.

 - Must exhibit same animal throughout Showmanship contest.
 Exceptions must be approved by 4-H Animal Science Educator.

 - Showmanship classes are defined as: Cloverbud (Youth ages 5-7; Participation only); Novice (Members exhibiting a specific species for first time at the county fair.
 May show in appropriate age division Junior or Senior if desired); Junior (Members 13 and under as of January 1); and Senior (Members 14 and over as of January 1).

 - Large animal showmanship class order will be Senior, Cloverbud, Junior, and Novice.
 Small animal showmanship class order will be Cloverbud & Senior (concurrently), Junior, and Novice.

 - The following points will be considered:

 - 1. Cleanliness of animal

 - 2. Appearance of exhibitor

 - 3. Presentation of animal in the ring

 - 4. Control of animal by exhibitor

 - 5. Poise of exhibitor

 - 6. Skill in showing the animal to the best advantage